Space training team – Planetary Mineral Database Development and Validation of Spectra Classification Methods

 In the coming years, European astronauts will be involved in defining and planning unmanned and manned missions underpinned by geological exploration.
 Consequently, knowledge about general geology and planetary geology will be crucial to their role as an astronaut.
 Additionally, many of the Earth Observation tasks currently performed from the International Space Station have a strong relationship with geology.

 Future human missions that return to the Moon or land on the surface of Mars will require astronauts to perform geological exploration during Extravehicular Activities (EVAs).
 With the right preparation, astronauts will be required to quickly identify key mineral resources, perform on-site analyses and collect valuable samples.
-This process will be greatly enhanced by portable analytical tools (VNIR, Raman, LIBS, XRF, etc.) that allow rapid mineralogical and elemental analysis of prospective samples.
-To make these instruments effective, they must be equipped with the appropriate libraries and software to ensure the scientific data collected is accurate and easy to interpret.
-This will allow improved decision making and flexecutionto be applied by the astronauts, even without the support of the scientists from ground control.
+This process will be greatly enhanced by portable analytical tools capable of combining various types of spectroscopic methods (such as VNIR, Raman, LIBS, XRF, etc.) that allow rapid mineralogical and elemental analysis of prospective samples.
+To make these instruments effective, they must be equipped with the appropriate reference libraries and software to ensure the scientific data collected is accurate and easy to interpret.
+This will allow improved decision making and flexecution to be applied by the astronauts, even without the support of the scientists from ground control.
 To enable this, our team is working to enable the Electronic Field Book (EFB) system to record, accurately classify, enriched with relevant information, and distributed to all relevant mission support teams, spectroscopic data collected in the field.
 Two key projects are currently being developed to help achieve this, the PANGAEA Mineralogical Database (MinDB), and a machine learning toolset (MLtools).

-The main task of the internship is to continue the development of the state-of-art analytical methods for recognition of planetary materials from multispectral datasets, which has been developed during previous internships.
-This will include: search and validating molecular and atomic spectra of minerals and their mixtures, maintaining the PANGAEA mineralogical database, and testing the developed Machine Learning software to evaluate the most suitable combination of spectral methods for identification of planetary materials.
+The main task of the internship is to continue enhancing and developing PANGAEA analytical toolset consisting of multi-spectral archives and the Mineralogical Database, which has been developed during previous internships.
+This will include, searching and validating molecular and atomic spectra of minerals and their mixtures, maintaining the PANGAEA mineralogical database, and testing the developed Machine Learning software to evaluate the most suitable combination of spectral methods for identification of planetary materials.

 Specific duties